ricaun-io/RevitTest/README.md

 ## Install

-To install the [ricaun.RevitTest](https://github.com/ricaun-io/ricaun.RevitTest) Framework, you can use the NuGet package manager.
+To install the [ricaun.RevitTest.TestAdapter](https://www.nuget.org/packages/ricaun.RevitTest.TestAdapter), you can use the NuGet package manager.

 ### PackageReference